Pregnancy Accommodations for Students and Employees

 - Job description or a description of your academic program, specifically identifying any program requirements which require accommodation.

-Submission of this information will allow for efficient and timely processing of your request.
+Submission of this information will allow for efficient and timely processing of the request.
 Your confidential health information will be kept securely within the Office of Equity.

-While Equity endeavors to handle each request as expeditiously as possible, processing of each application may take up fifteen (15) business days.
+Equity endeavors to handle each request as expeditiously as possible.

-Please note that accommodations are not effective until the interactive process, described above, is complete and you receive a letter via email stating that your request for an accommodation has been granted.
+Please note that accommodations are not effective until the interactive process, described above, is complete and you receive a communication stating that your request for an accommodation has been granted.
 Completing the above form and submitting the requisite information does not guarantee your specifically requested accommodation and does not immediately put an accommodation into place.